Interpreting the 650 GeV and 95 GeV Higgs anomalies in the next-to-two-Higgs-doublet model: Introduction

-By incorporating all relevant experimental constraints, our results shows that the CP-even interpretation of the 650~GeV resonance remains viable at the $2\sigma$ level in both N2HDM Type-II and Type-Y frameworks.
-In contrast, no viable region was found that simultaneously accounts for the 650 GeV and $\sim$ 95 GeV hints in the CP-odd interpretation.
+By incorporating all relevant experimental constraints, we find that the CP-even interpretation of the 650~GeV resonance remains viable in both N2HDM Type-II and Type-Y frameworks, with the corresponding predictions lying within the adopted $2\sigma$ experimental intervals for the 95 GeV and 650 GeV hints.
+In contrast, the CP-odd interpretation yields no parameter region that simultaneously accounts for both excesses once the existing LHC searches for heavy neutral Higgs bosons are imposed mainly by direct $A \to h_2 Z$ searches~\cite{CMS:2019ogx, ATLAS:2022enb, ATLAS:2020gxx}, together with $t\bar{t}Z-$sensitive top-associated modes~\cite{CMS:2024yiy}, and subleading constraints from the $\tau^+\tau^-$ searches~\cite{ATLAS:2020zms}.
+As a result, the pseudoscalar option is effectively excluded by current BSM Higgs limits.
 Accordingly, the remainder of this work focuses exclusively on the CP-even scenario, for which the lightest CP-even state near 95 GeV remains consistent with the aforementioned $\gamma\gamma$ and $b\bar{b}$ excesses.
 These findings offer valuable guidance for future searches, indicating that the 650 and 95 GeV excesses may be simultaneously explained within extended scalar sectors, pointing toward BSM physics (as hinted by the extensive literature on the subject).

 The paper is organized as follows.
 Section~\ref{sec:n2hdm_nutshell} briefly reviews the main features of the N2HDM setup.
 In Section~\ref{sec:constraints}, we outline the theoretical and experimental constraints used to shape the parameter space of this scenario.
 Section~\ref{sec:anomalies} summarizes the relevant experimental anomalies.
 In Section~\ref{sec:results}, we present the numerical results for the CP-even scenario and highlight selected Benchmark Points (BPs).
 We conclude in Section~\ref{sec:conlusion}.